Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents: Metrics

-The metrics used above (\(X_{\theta_J}\), \(\mathbb E_s [X]\) and \(AP_{\theta_J}\)) rely on binary decisions, where each prediction is either positive or negative.
-However, a more finer-grain evaluation should account not only for these binary choices but also for the associated confidence scores.

-A model is said to be \textbf{calibrated} when its probabilities (confidence scores) are aligned with the real-world outcomes~\cite{guo2017calibrationmodernneuralnetworks}.
+\paragraph{Estimating model confidence via its (mis)calibration} The metrics used above ($X_{\theta_c,\theta_J}$, and \(AP_{\theta_J}\)) rely on binary decisions, where each prediction is either positive or negative.
+We seek a finer-grain evaluation, accounting not only for these binary choices, but also for the associated confidence scores.
+A probabilistic model is said to be \textbf{calibrated} when its probabilities (confidence scores) are aligned with the real-world outcomes~\cite{guo2017calibrationmodernneuralnetworks}.
 A calibrated model is desirable because its predictions can be seen as more trustworthy.
-Formally, model calibration is defined by:

-where \([\widehat{Y}=Y]\) is the event ``the model prediction is right'' and \([\widehat{P}=p]\) is the event ``the confidence score (seen as a RV) is equal to \(p\)'', for \(p \in [0,1]\).
+Formally, model calibration is defined by: \( \mathbb P[ \widehat Y=Y \mid \widehat P = p]=p \) where \([\widehat{Y}=Y]\) is the event ``the model prediction is right'' and \([\widehat{P}=p]\) is the event ``the confidence score (seen as a RV) is equal to \(p\)'', for \(p \in [0,1]\).
 If this is the case, the random variable \(\widehat P\) perfectly reflects the prediction trustworthiness.
 Based on this definition, the miscalibration of a classifier can be measured by the \emph{expected calibration error (ECE)}~\cite{ece}.